Degree: Bachelor of Science (BS)

 Program Requirements

-The Bachelor of Science in Music Education (BS) requires a total of 127 credit units and is designed to educate professional teachers of music education in K-12 schools.
-Students develop skills, concepts, and methodologies in music theory, composition, general musicianship, music history, arranging/orchestrating, improvising, conducting, and music performance.
+The Bachelor of Science in Music Education (BS) requires a total of 127 credit hours (108 credit hours are devoted to music, music education, psychology, and professional education requirements; 19 credit hours are devoted to College of Arts and Sciences requirements) and is designed to educate professional teachers of music education in K-12 schools.
 The program meets the requirements of the Ohio Department of Education to prepare students to take state-mandated teacher exams (Ohio Assessments for Educators) and apply for teacher licensure.
-Most states recognize the Ohio teaching license through reciprocity.
+Graduates are eligible for the Multi-Age License in Music in Ohio and over 40 reciprocating states.

 MUTH 102 | Theory and Aural Skills II | 4 |